hackoregon/2019-transportation-systems-backend/README.md

 on `Servers`.
 You'll see `local_postgis`; that's the local database container.
 When you click on that, it will ask you for a password.
 That's `POSTGRES_PASSWORD` from the `.env` file - copy and paste.
+9. The `local_postgis` container is listening on `localhost:5439`.
+Both `postgres` and `transportation2019` are database superusers with the password you set in `POSTGRES_PASSWORD`.
+So you can connect to the database with a Jupyter notebook or RStudio notebook and do data science.

 # Credits